ropensci-archive/ecoengine/README.md

 ## Documentation

-A quick start guide is available both as [markdown](https://github.com/ropensci/ecoengine/blob/master/inst/Using_ecoengine.md) and a [nicely formatted PDF](https://github.com/ropensci/ecoengine/blob/master/inst/Using_ecoengine.pdf?raw=true).
+A quick start guide is available both as [markdown](https://github.com/ropensci/ecoengine/blob/master/inst/Using_ecoengine.md) and a [nicely formatted PDF](https://github.com/ropensci/ecoengine/blob/master/inst/Using_ecoengine.pdf?raw=true) or you can go through a [set of slides](http://karthik.github.io/eeguide) from a recent talk.

 ## Citation